-Timing is essential: Don’t send any money or merchandise until you are 100% certain that the paying bank has actually sent the funds.
-This is often referred to as the time when the check “clears,” but that term can be confusing — even for bank employees.
+Don’t send any money or merchandise until you are 100% certain that the paying bank has sent the funds.
+This waiting period is often referred to as when the check “clears,” but that term can be confusing—even for bank employees.

-Funds from a cashier’s check are typically available for you to withdraw within one business day after you deposit the check.
-But that doesn’t mean that the funds actually exist or that the money moved to your bank.
+Funds from a cashier’s check are typically available for you to withdraw within one business day after you deposit it.
+But that doesn’t mean that the funds exist in your account or that the money moved to your bank.
 That process can take several business days, or longer.
 The less you know about your buyer, the longer you should wait.

-How cashier’s checks bounce: These scams work because everybody believes that cashier’s checks are safe.
+These scams work because everybody believes that cashier’s checks are safe.
 If the bank lets you take cash, the check must be good, right?
-Unfortunately, your bank assumes that the check will be good, but the responsibility for the deposit is ultimately yours.
+Unfortunately, your bank assumes that the check will be good, but the deposit 's responsibility is ultimately yours.

 Take steps to protect yourself from fraud:

-- Never accept a check for more than you asked for.
+- Never accept a check for more than the amount you requested.

 - If possible, go to the bank with whoever is paying you and watch them get the cashier's check from a teller.
 Stand in line with them, so there's no "switcharoo."

 - Verify funds on any check or money order you receive.
-This isn't a foolproof tactic, but it'll weed out some of the sloppier thieves.
+This method isn't a foolproof tactic, but it'll weed out some of the sloppier thieves.